bvett/adaptive-timer/README.md

 The result above shows how using AdaptiveTimer results in intervals that are closer to the 1s target.

-## Usage Examples
-The following examples progressively demonstrate the features of AdaptiveTimer.

 ### Producer / Consumer
 [usage_1.py](src/examples/usage_1.py) demonstrates how AdaptiveTimer can be used in a basic producer/consumer application.